A Spherical Version of Feynman's Static Field Momentum Example: Introduction

 \section{Introduction}

-The Feynman lectures\footnote{\citet{FeynmanLectures}, Section 17-4, Section 27-6, and Figure 17-5.} give an example of the reality of field momentum in a static electromagnetic field.
+The Feynman lectures\footnote{Feynman et al \citep{feynmanlectures}, Section 17-4, Section 27-6, and Figure 17-5.} give an example of the reality of field momentum in a static electromagnetic field.
 A non-conducting, non-magnetic, horizontal disk is free to rotate about a vertical axis through its center.
 Several identical, charged balls are equally spaced around its circumference.
 In its center is an electromagnet.
 Due to cancellation, the net electric field is small on the surface of the disk.
 For distances from the axis of the disk larger than its radius, the electric and magnetic fields give a Poynting vector with a significant azimuthal component.
 The angular momentum density associated with this Poynting vector produces a nonzero total field angular momentum.

-The disk is at rest for times less than zero.
+The disk is at rest for times less than zero and hence has no mechanical angular momentum.
 If the electromagnet is programmed to turn itself off beginning at time zero, the resulting induced electric field exerts a torque on the charged spheres.
 After a long time, the magnetic field, and hence the Poynting vector and the field angular momentum, are zero.
 But the disk is now rotating as a result of the torque exerted on the spheres during the decay of the magnetic field.
 The initial field angular momentum has become final mechanical angular momentum, which shows that the initial field angular momentum must have been real.

 The difficulty with this example is that it depends on qualitative arguments about the field strengths.
 Obviously, the magnetic field is stronger closer to the electromagnet.
 One must argue that the weakness of the electric field there more than compensates, so that the Poynting vector is large only in the region outside the radius of the disk where its azimuthal sense is correct.
 Such qualitative argumentation is not helpful for students who are, after all, not totally convinced that the phenomenon of field angular momentum is real.